LCSB-BioCore/remotesom/README.md

   -x 5 -y 5 -d "<DIMENSION D>" \
   -T out-test-topology.json -o out-test-som.json \
   -s 5 -s 4 -s 3 -s 2 -s 1 -s 0.5 \
-  -D mydata.bin -n "<DATA SIZE N>"
+  -D mydata.bin
 ```

 This will output the trained SOM in `out-test-som.json`.
 The JSON file will
 contain an array of arrays of numbers; each of the arrays represents one
 feature vector that corresponds to one SOM centroid.
 The SOM topology is saved
-in `out-test-topoology.json` as a matrix of squared distances of the SOM nodes
+in `out-test-topology.json` as a matrix of squared distances of the SOM nodes
 in the map space (i.e., *not* centroids in data space), the JSON contains an
 array of arrays of numbers, forming the columns of the all-to-all distance
 matrix.

+The command assumes the number of the data points from the size of `mydata.bin`
+(as divided by the dimension in `-d` and the size of a single `float32`).
+To
+avoid the extra "guessing" step, you can also specify exact data size using
+option `-n`, such as `-n 10000`.

-It is advisable for all data hosts to locally verify that their data is in a
+Before starting the federated training, it is advisable for all data hosts to
+locally verify that their data is in a good shape by training and examining
-good shape to train at least a local SOM before starting the federated
-training.
+such local SOM.

 ### Prepare and exchange the keys (on all nodes)